 However, if you are surrounded by coworkers, who constantly notice your weaknesses and keep mum about your contribution to the team or business, it becomes less motivating to work.

 If your boss does not trust your potential, it is difficult to remain loyal.
+Go for a career change.

 You want to be surrounded by people who give you constructive feedback that will only improve your work quality but your overall character as well.